dancesWithCycles/digitransit-setup/src/installation/step-by-step.rst

 Edit the deployment container specs, modify the ``image`` and ``env`` keys.
 For the environment variables, have a look at these of digitransit-ui (``CONFIG``), opentripplanner (``ROUTER_NAME``), and photon-pelias-adapter (``PHOTON_URL``).
-The digitransit-ui container also needs the public urls to OTP (``OTP_URL``) and photon-pelias-adapter (``GEOCODING_BASE_URL``).
+The digitransit-ui container also needs the public URLs to OTP (``OTP_URL``) and photon-pelias-adapter (``GEOCODING_BASE_URL``).

-For these urls and to write the services up to the ingress, have a look at https://github.com/verschwoerhaus/digitransit-kubernetes/blob/master/ingress.yaml
+For these URLs and to write the services up to the ingress, have a look at https://github.com/verschwoerhaus/digitransit-kubernetes/blob/master/ingress.yaml

 For the parts you have to edit, look at the hostnames (``host:``) and at the paths (``path:``).